 Born in Florence, Piero di Cosimo (1462–1522) is recorded in the studio of the painter Cosimo Rosselli in 1480, from whom he took his second name.
 He was renowned for his fantasy and inventiveness, and his patrons in Florence enjoyed his playful or strange variations on mythical or classical themes.
 He made a number of paintings that featured forest fires, with men, satyrs, centaurs and wild animals.
 They were inspired by ideas about primitive man and the beginning of communal life found in classical literature, notably De Rerum Natura (On the Nature of the Universe) by the Roman philosopher Lucretius (c.
 99–55 BC).

-The satyrs’ heads on the deer and pig many suggest the wilderness of the distant past.
+The satyrs’ heads on the deer and pig may suggest the wildness of the distant past.
 The singling out of these animals may alternatively be witty references to family emblems.
-The heads were added by Piero at a late stage.
+The heads were added by Piero at a late stage in the painting process.